byfernandatoledo/Multiplex_Air_Network/README.md

 ```

 ### Building the network and analysis
-- In the config file window click browse and select the config file of the network to be build.
+- In the config file window click browse and select the config file of the network to be build (for 2019 or 2020).
 - In the network type window, select directed and weighted network.
 Then click import network.
-- In the diagnostics tab, plot each of the characterics in the Statistics subtab.
+- In the diagnostics tab, plot each of the characterics available in the Statistics subtab.
-- The results from the tables in the paper can be obtained in the Diagnostics tab: Statistics, Correlation, Centrality, Connected Components.
+- The results from the tables in the paper can be obtained by running the calculations in the Diagnostics tab: Statistics, Correlation, Centrality, Connected Components.